bfox9900/ASMFORTH/ASMFORTH Overview.md

 Machine Forth for a CPU designed with an instruction set that is one-to-one matched with the Forth language is relatively simple.
 ASMFORTH is an attempt to get that same language to architecture match, but for a machine that is not a stack machine.

 #### Why ASMFORTH
-The reason is simple.
 There is no way to extract the full performance out of the CPU without using the native architecture.
 ASMFORTH is just an Assembler that uses Forth naming conventions rather than the mnemonics provided by Texas Instruments.
+The goal is to reduce the distraction of moving from Forth to Assembler by keeping the nomeclature similar.
+Traditional Forth assemblers go half the way by using structured branching and looping so I just move farther in that direction.

-Early experiments with a machine Forth for 9900 kept the Forth environment and all computational operations require the use the data stack.
+Early experiments with a machine Forth for 9900 kept the Forth environment and all computational operations required the use of the data stack.
 The RPN Forth Assembler was also available but they existed as two separate languages.

 In ASMFORTH II we keep the Forth two stack architecture but add to it the ability to use the 9900 register system directly.
 In fact: